alexanderbird/scroll/doc/pre-launch-checklist.md

        - Is there a mobile app?
           - include instructions about install PWA (Share > Add to home screen)
        - etc.
+- more pleasant to use than that other Bible app
+  - UX review from an expert
+  - maybe a better icon/colors/whatever
+  - maybe dark mode?

+## Optional -- before I forget the context
 - maintainability refactor across all the code
   - data
      - data cleanup